 All members of the University community are responsible for being familiar and complying with the requirements of federal and Illinois statutes and Chicago ordinances regarding the consumption, possession, and sale of alcohol and other drugs.
-The University expects each member of the community to be responsible for his or her own conduct and the consequences of that conduct.
+The University expects each member of the community to be responsible for their own conduct and the consequences of that conduct.

 Various federal and state laws prohibit the possession, distribution, and use of controlled substances, unless in compliance with licensing requirements or a doctor's prescription.
 Moreover, Illinois law prohibits the consumption and possession of alcohol by persons under the age of twenty-one and the supplying of alcohol to any person under the age of twenty-one.
 Additionally, Illinois law prohibits the sale of alcoholic beverages except by those licensed to sell such beverages.
 Illinois law and city ordinances also prohibit public intoxication, operation of a vehicle or bicycle under the influence of alcohol or other intoxicants, and consumption of alcohol in a public place.
 Violation of these or other laws relating to drugs and alcohol may result in probation, fines, imprisonment, and a permanent criminal record.
 Violation of drug laws may also result in civil seizure or forfeiture of property used in connection with the offense.
-A violation may also result in University disciplinary action.
-For more detailed information about federal and state statutes with respect to illicit drug trafficking and possession, and state statutes regarding alcohol use by minors, please consult the University publication Common Sense about the University's drug and alcohol policy.
+Additionally, a violation may result in University disciplinary action.
+For more detailed information about the University’s drug and alcohol policies, federal and state statutes with respect to illicit drug trafficking and possession, and state statutes regarding alcohol use by minors, please consult the University’s Annual Security and Fire Safety Report: http://safety-security.uchicago.edu/clery_act_reporting/annual_security_report/.

 The University prohibits all students and employees from the unlawful manufacture, possession, use, distribution, sale, or purchase of alcohol and other drugs on University premises or as part of any University activity, and from working under the influence of alcohol or illicit drugs.
 The only exception to this provision applies to moderate consumption and/or possession of alcohol on University premises at approved functions (e.g., receptions) by those legally permitted to consume or distribute alcohol.
 Such functions must comply with all applicable University guidelines.

 In addition, all student employees are required to be able to perform their jobs.
-If an employee may be impaired by medication taken according to a doctor's prescription or the medication's directions, he or she is expected to discuss it with his or her supervisor.
+If an employee may be impaired by medication taken according to a doctor's prescription or the medication's directions, the employee is expected to discuss it with their supervisor.

 Besides the legal restrictions, the following University guidelines govern events on campus at which alcoholic beverages are served:

-• (a) Alcoholic beverages may not be served at any event at which undergraduates are present unless prior written approval has been obtained at least two weeks in advance from the Office of the Reynolds Club and Student Activities or the appropriate area Dean of Students.
-To obtain a copy of the guidelines and request form, contact the Office of the Reynolds Club and Student Activities at the Student Activities Center (RC 001, 702-8787) or visit our website at https://studentactivities.uchicago.edu/
+(a) Alcoholic beverages may not be served at any event at which undergraduates are present unless prior written approval has been obtained at least two weeks in advance from the Center for Leadership and Involvement or the appropriate area Dean of Students.
+To obtain a copy of the guidelines and request form, contact the Center for Leadership and Involvement (RC 001, 773-702-8787) or visit the website at http://leadership.uchicago.edu/forms-and-policies.

-• (b) All areas of the University that wish to serve alcohol in a University public area (common rooms, lounges, quads, etc.) at an event at which graduate or professional students are likely to be in attendance must, at least one week in advance of the event, consult with the appropriate area Dean of Students and the unit responsible for the particular space allocation, and must designate a faculty or staff member to be present and responsible for the event.
-Recognized graduate and professional student organizations must obtain written authorization to hold such events through the Office of the Reynolds Club or their area Dean of Students.
+(b) All areas of the University that wish to serve alcohol in a University public area (common rooms, lounges, quads, etc.) at an event at which graduate or professional students are likely to be in attendance must, at least one week in advance of the event, consult with the appropriate area Dean of Students and the unit responsible for the particular space allocation, and must designate a faculty or staff member to be present and responsible for the event.
+Recognized graduate and professional student organizations must obtain written authorization to hold such events through the Center for Leadership and Involvement or their area Dean of Students.

-Besides these general standards of conduct, areas of the University may also have specific drug and alcohol policies relating to their activities and providing additional details (e.g. Housing, Athletics, Office of the Reynolds Club and Student Activities); please consult them for details.
+Besides these general standards of conduct, areas of the University may also have specific drug and alcohol policies relating to their activities and providing additional details (e.g. Housing, Athletics, Center for Leadership and Involvement); please consult them for details.

-For a further discussion of the health risks of the use of illicit drugs and the abuse of alcohol and prescription drugs see the publication Common Sense about the University’s drug and alcohol policy.
+For a further discussion of the health risks of the use of illicit drugs and the abuse of alcohol and prescription drugs, see the University’s Annual Security and Fire Safety Report: http://safety-security.uchicago.edu/clery_act_reporting/annual_security_report/.

 Besides legal consequences, the unlawful possession, use, or distribution of illicit drugs and alcohol and any violation of the University alcohol and other drug policy by a student or employee may result in appropriate discipline under the student disciplinary system or the employee corrective action procedure.
-For students, sanctions include removal from the University House System; discharge from student employment; and probation, suspension, or expulsion from the University.
+For students, sanctions include removal from Housing & Residence Life; discharge from student employment; and probation, suspension, or expulsion from the University.
 For employees, sanctions include suspension, termination of employment, disqualification from future employment and prohibition from accessing University property.
 The University may refer students or employees for criminal investigation and prosecution.
-Specific areas of the University (e.g. Housing, Athletics ) may also take action based on a violation of this general University policy and their specific policies.
+Specific areas of the University (e.g., Housing & Residence Life, Athletics ) may also take action based on a violation of this general University policy and their specific policies.